TanyaGir/Feed-Reader-Testing-FEND/README.md

 # Feed-Reader-Testing-FEND
-# Feed-Reader-Testing-FEND

 # Project Overview
 In this project doneas part of my Udacity nanodegree course, we had to use Jasmine to test if the Javascript is working properly.

 # How to Run Appilcation
-Download repositrory from here.
+Download repositrory from [here] (https://github.com/TanyaGir/Feed-Reader-Testing-FEND.git).
 Then open the index.html file in a browser.

 # Tests That Were Implemented
 * Tests for allfeeds has been defined and that it is not empty